-Figure 23: Percentage of population aged 15-49 who have comprehensive knowledge of HIV in Kicukiro District.
+Figure 23: Percentage of population aged 15-49 who have comprehensive knowledge of HIV transmission in Muhanga District.

-The figure 23 above reveals that from 2010/11 to 2019/20, the percentage of male who have comprehensive knowledge of HIV in Kicukiro District was high among females compared to males in 2010/11 (69.5% Vs 66.4%) while from 2014/15, it has been high among males compared to females (respectively, 93.6% Vs 80.3% in 2014/15 and 92.0% Vs 71.0% in 2019/20.
+The figure above reveals that from 2010/11 to 2019/20, the percentage of female and male who have comprehensive knowledge of HIV in Muhanga District has increased from 58.7% in 2010/11 to 80% in 2019/20 for female and 53.3% to 74% for male in the same period.

-2.2.10 HIV Prevalence
+2.2.2.10.
+HIV Prevalence

-According to the RDHS 2014/15 results 3 percent of adults aged 15-49 in Rwanda are living with HIV.
+According to the RDHS 2014/15 results 3 percent of adults, aged 15-49 in Rwanda are living with HIV.
 The HIV prevalence rate is 4 percent among women and 2 percent among men.
 In general, HIV prevalence rises with age.
 Among women, the HIV prevalence increases from 1 percent at age 15-19 to 8 percent at age 40-44 before decreasing rapidly to 6 percent at age HIV Prevalence 45-49.
 Among men, the prevalence increases from less than 1 percent at age 15-19 to 4 percent at age 40-44 and 9 percent at age 45-49.

-The results of 2014-15 RDHS, show that 95 percent of couples in union, both partners are HIV negative; in 2 percent of couples, both partners are HIV positive.
+The results of 2014-15 RDHS show that 95 percent of couples in union, both partners are HIV negative; in 2 percent of couples, both partners are HIV positive.
 About 3 percent of couples in union are discordant (i.e., one partner is infected, and the other is not).
 Discordant couples are almost evenly divided between those in which the male partner is infected, and the female partner is not and those in which the female partner is infected, and the male partner is not.

 The percentage of couples in which both partners are HIV positive is higher in couples in which women aged 30-39 (3 percent) and men aged 50-59 (4 percent).
 The percentage of couples in which both partners are HIV positive is also higher (7 percent) when men is 10-14 years older than women as compared to 1 percent when couples are for the same age/man older 0-4 years.
-This is true when the male partner is infected, and female partner is not.
-The percentage of couples in which both partners are HIV positive is high in urban (6 percent) areas, especially in the City of Kigali (5 percent) than in rural (1.3 percent).

-According to the results of RDHS 2019/20, the percentage of HIV when both positive was 1.3%, while it was 1.0% when Man HIV positive, woman HIV negative, and it was 1.9% when Woman HIV positive, man HIV negative.
+This is true when the male partner is infected, and female According to the results of RDHS 2019/20, the percentage of HIV when both positive was 1.3%, while it was 1.0% when Man HIV positive, woman HIV negative, and it was 1.9% when Woman HIV positive, man HIV negative.